Three-Rowed Sea Cucumber

 Isostichopus badionotus

 Sea cucumbers are the "earth worms" of the sea.
 Their role is to process food particles into fodder for bacteria.
 Sea Cucumbers are not a highly complex animal but they have a unique defense mechanism.
 They can eject their internal organs out their anus, (as a meal to satisfy a hungry predator) and regenerate them later.
+This Sea Cucumber has little "legs", much like their cousins the sea star and the West Indian Sea Egg.

 Three-Rowed Sea Cucumber - Isostichopus badionotus